mubashirpa/Multipart/README.md

 # Upload and Download Sample Using Retrofit

-Simple example for upload and download using retrofit library.
+Simple example for upload and download using Retrofit library.